frouioui/tagenal/docs/setup-monitoring.md

 - User: *admin*
 - Password: *admin*

-## Next step
+## Next

-The next step is to setup Jaeger.
-Which is detailed [in the next section](./setup-jaeger.md).
+We are now reaching the end of this quick start, to finish, we will complete our application by setting up the APIs and a frontend application, this step is detailed [here](./setup-api-frontend.md).